:

 How Westend B&B promote Gaelic language and culture

-Westend B&B provide accommodation in Achmore on the Isle of Lewis.
-They share their love of the Gaelic language, culture and heritage with visitors
+Westend B&B is located in Achmore on the Isle of Lewis.
+Find out how they share their love of the Gaelic language, culture and heritage with visitors.

 Case study